 You may benefit from a high-premium plan with low out-of-pocket maximums if you have higher medical costs.
 The most affordable plan in Iowa for low out-of-pocket maximums is Wellmark Gold Modified HMO by Wellmark Health Plan of Iowa, Inc. The cost averages $447 monthly for a 40-year-old.

 Cheapest health plan in Iowa with high out-of-pocket maximums

 Young residents of Iowa with minimal healthcare costs can opt for a low-cost plan with higher out-of-pocket maximums.
 The most affordable plan is Medica Catastrophic, costing an average of $219 monthly for a 26-year-old.

 Cheapest health plan in Iowa with an HSA option

-If you have good health and minimal healthcare needs, you might consider a high-deductible health plan with a Health Savings Plan (HSA) option.
+You might consider a high-deductible health plan with a Health Savings Plan (HSA) option if you have good health and minimal healthcare needs.
 Contributions are tax-free, and you can build savings for medical expenses.